 It might be unexpected but the Brussels Jazz Orchestra (BJO) is not the kind of jazz orchestra that sticks to standards.
 We prefer to achieve the highest level by composing original music, creating unique arrangements and playing inventively as well as passionately.
 In fact, it really is jazz with a dynamic orchestral sound, with a classic strength in which each musician is also a brilliant soloist.

-Brussels Jazz Orchestra was founded in 1993 and is the house orchestra of Flagey (Brussels).
+Brussels Jazz Orchestra was founded in 1993.
 The orchestra has enjoyed the recognition and support of the Flemish government since 1999.

 Call it an ‘orchestrated passion for jazz’ that incites BJO to create world-class music.